Advent Calendar Ideas- Fillers

 After a ton of debate, I ended up buying an awesome Wooden advent calendar (that’s as big as a doll house haha) and rocking it my own way.

-As I mentioned, we make a lot of gummy bears!
+We make a lot of gummy bears now.
 Below is a video to help explain how to do them but they worked really well in the calendar.
+You can grab all the ingredients at Well.ca

 I bought little baggies portioned them out and snuck them into the calendar in the morning before my daughter got up.